 I graduated with honors in Geosciences from Williams College, and got my start in computer programming as a web software developer and treasurer for Williams Students Online, the college's fully student volunteer-run web services site.
-I competed as a varsity athlete for the Division I Nordic ski team at Williams.
+I also competed as a varsity athlete for the Division I Nordic ski team at Williams.

 As a scientist and developer, I believe strongly in real-time data collection, processing, decision making, and triggering.
 Recently that's meant a keen interest in live weather and environmental conditions reporting.
 I've developed an affinity for RaspberryPi and Arduino instrumentation and have some ongoing side projects using these devices.
 Several of these are listed on the projects page.